All Issue Trackers

 U.S. Supreme Court, No. 22-1148; No. 22-1150

-1.13.16 – Six non-profit organizations—namely PETA, Center for Food Safety, Animal Legal Defense Fund, Farm Sanctuary, Food & Water Watch, and Government Accountability Project—filed a complaint against the state of North Carolina, challenging the constitutionality of the North Carolina Property Protection Act, codified at N.C.
+1.13.16 – Six nonprofit organizations—namely PETA, Center for Food Safety, Animal Legal Defense Fund, Farm Sanctuary, Food & Water Watch, and Government Accountability Project—filed a complaint against the state of North Carolina, challenging the constitutionality of the North Carolina Property Protection Act, N.C.
 Gen. Stat. § 99A-2.
-This law criminalizes conduct that exceeds authorized access to nonpublic areas, including the installation of electronic devices for recording images or data.
-Plaintiffs argued that the law violates the First and Fourteenth Amendments of the U.S. Constitution, as well as Article I, sections 12, 14 and 19 of the North Carolina Constitution.
-They request the court to declare the law unconstitutional and to issue an injunction restraining the state from enforcing its provisions.
+The plaintiffs sought an injunction prohibiting the state from enforcing its provisions.

-7.10.20 – The North Carolina Farm Bureau Federation, Inc., acting as an Intervenor-Defendant, filed a notice of appeal with the U.S. Court of Appeals for the Fourth Circuit in response to the U.S. District Court’s decision on June 12, 2020.
+- Intervenor-defendant, the North Carolina Farm Bureau Federation, filed a notice of appeal with the U.S. Court of Appeals for the Fourth Circuit (7.10.20)

-5.26.23 – Petitioner the North Carolina Farm Bureau Federation, Inc. filed a petition for writ of certiorari with the U.S. Supreme Court (No. 22-1148), criticizing the Fourth Circuit Court for creating a circuit split on First Amendment protections in nonpublic areas.
-Petitioner argued that it is essential for the Supreme Court to provide clarification on the issue, asserting that prohibitions on unauthorized speech in nonpublic areas should not be subject to the same level of scrutiny as similar speech in public areas.
+5.26.23 – Petitioner the North Carolina Farm Bureau Federation, Inc. filed a petition for writ of certiorari (No. 22-1148), criticizing the Fourth Circuit Court for creating a circuit split on First Amendment protections in nonpublic areas.
+The petitioner argued that it is essential for the Supreme Court to provide clarification on the issue, asserting that prohibitions on unauthorized speech in nonpublic areas should not be subject to the same level of scrutiny as similar speech in public areas.

 Utah